vatesfr/xen-orchestra/docs/xo-server.md

 "xo-server" can do all these steps once:

 1. downloading automatically the patch on Citrix servers
-2. unzip it and uploading it on the fly to your host
+2. unzipping it and uploading it on the fly to your host
-3. apply it as soon it's done
+3. applying it as soon it's done

 ### Pluggable